Western Clydesdales

-The Western Clydesdales are a rugby league football club based in Toowoomba, Queensland, Australia.
+The Western Clydesdales (formerly Toowoomba Clydesdales) are a rugby league football club based in Toowoomba, Queensland, Australia.
 The Clydesdales originally played in the Queensland Cup from the competition's inception in 1996 until 2006, and were the feeder club for the Brisbane Broncos between 1999 and 2006.
-They will re-enter the Queensland Cup in 2023 as the Western Clydesdales.
+They re-entered the Queensland Cup in 2023 as the Western Clydesdales.

 History

 "Galloping Clydesdales"

-Historically, the Clydesdales were the representative team for the Toowoomba competition.
+Historically, the Clydesdales were the representative team for the Toowoomba Rugby League competition.
 They competed in the Bulimba Cup between 1925 and 1972, winning on sixteen occasions.
 In 1924, the team defeated England, New Zealand, Brisbane, Ipswich, the New South Wales state side and New South Wales Rugby Football League premiership holders, South Sydney.
 The win against the English touring side was noteworthy as it was the first time England had ever lost to a provincial side.
 The team, with a large number of incumbent Australian and Queensland players, was coined the "Galloping Clydesdales".

 Players to represent Australia while playing for the Clydesdales include Herb Steinohrt, Duncan Thompson, Tom Gorman, Mick Masden, Dan Dempsey and Duncan Hall.